-Windows 10 v1709 added a feature to Windows that automatically reopened the applications, which were open when you shut down or restarted your computer.
+Windows 10 added a feature to Windows that automatically reopened programs, which were open when you shut down or restarted your computer.
 While some just love the feature, others are looking for a way to disable it.
-If you are one who wants to stop Windows 10 from reopening applications after a restart, then this post will interest you.
+If you are one who wants to stop Windows 11/10 from reopening programs & applications after a restart, then this post will interest you.

 But if you liked it the old way, a computer starting fresh and fast after a restart then you might be a little disappointed by this feature.
 But this can be tackled with a few approaches, make note that Windows does not provide any control or switch for this feature as of now, but you can work around a bit to achieve it.

-Stop Windows 10 from reopening applications after restart
+Stop Windows 11/10 from reopening programs after restart

 Another way of doing this quickly would be pressing ‘Win+M’ to minimize all the windows and then hitting ‘Alt+F4’ to bring up the classic shut down dialog.

-2] This method is a little tricky one but is easier to access later and use.
-You will have to create a desktop shortcut that will full shut down your computer without preserving the state of the applications.
+This method is a little tricky one but it is easier to access later and use.
+You will have to create a desktop shortcut that will full-shut down your computer without preserving the state of the applications.

 Right-click your desktop and then select ‘New > Shortcut’.

 Now type in ‘shutdown /s /t 0’ and hit Next.
 Name your shortcut and also choose an appropriate icon for it.

 This command will shut down your computer without preserving the application state.

 The commands for restart are ‘shutdown /r /t 0’ and if you want Windows to use fast-boot, then the command will be ‘shutdown /s /hybrid /t 0’.